-The physical size and weight of the Panasonic FZ2000 and the Panasonic G85 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Panasonic FZ2000 and the Panasonic G85 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the FZ2000 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G85 is notably smaller (19 percent) than the Panasonic FZ2000.
 It is noteworthy in this context that the G85 is splash and dust-proof, while the FZ2000 does not feature any corresponding weather-sealing.